khirakawa/khirakawa.github.com/_posts/2013-03-10-water-me-please.md

 {% endhighlight %}

 Finally, it defines the measure method.
+The code powers the sensor by setting pin 7 to HIGH and then takes the mean average of five measurements.
+The final value is passed to a callback.
+Lastly, power pin (7) is set to LOW to power off the sensor.
+This is important because we don't want DC current to continuously flow through the resistors in the water and cause corrosion via electrolysis.

 {% highlight javascript linenos=table %}